 - Pharmaceuticals are prescribed to cure, treat, or prevent an illness.
 Proper use of legal substances can help maintain good physical health and mental well-being.
 Note that some people obtain their prescriptions legally from doctors but resell the substance after they fill their prescription.
 Doing so is illegal.

 - Over-the-counter (OTC) medications, such as cold or allergy medicines, are available without a prescription.
 OTC drugs can help you get temporary relief from symptoms before you can see a doctor.

 - Depending on where you live, OTC recreational drugs (alcohol, nicotine, and/or marijuana) may also be available at your local corner store or dispensary.
-You must be 21 to buy, possess, or use alcohol legally, and you must be 18 for tobacco.
+You must be 21 to buy, possess, or use alcohol legally.
+When it comes to buying, possessing, or using tobacco, state and local laws may require you to be 21 years old, though the federal minimum age is 18.
+States that require you to be 21 include Arkansas, California, Delaware, Hawaii, Illinois, Maine, Massachusetts, New Jersey, Oregon, Utah, Washington, and Virginia.
+Some cities have raised the minimum age to purchase, possess, and use tobacco as well.
 Marijuana is not legalized in all states, but some areas have legalized it for medical and/or recreational use.
 If you are thinking about trying marijuana, make sure you know the laws in your state.